Quants worth following: Vivek Viswanathan

 Vivek recommends his top three resources that he uses to stay up-to-date in the industry:

 "As far as quant podcasts, Corey Hoffstein's Flirting with Models is excellent.
 So depending on the particular guest, you can actually get useful, practical implementable knowledge there.
-On a non quant-related note, _Goldman Sachs Exchanges _ is good for general financial news.
+On a non quant-related note, Goldman Sachs Exchanges is good for general financial news.
 For newsletters, Justina Lee's quant newsletters is good because it gives a list of recently published or uploaded quant papers.
 What you can do there is you can just like quickly scan through and figure out if there's anything that's relevant and read up on it or not as the case may be.
 Those are the three things that I generally use."

 Before diving into his trend predictions, Vivek shares his thoughts on pre-existing trends: